b10011/dyncache/docs/examples.rst

    # Import the class
    from dyncache import Cache
+   # Alternatively you may use the lowercased name
+   from dyncache import cache

    # Use with default options.
 It will create a file "circle_area.dyncache" into